Learning-augmented count-min sketches via Bayesian nonparametrics: A learning-augmented CMS under power-law streams

 where $\mathcal{W}_1$ is the Wasserstein distance of order $1$, and the expectation is taken with respect to $\widetilde{\mathbf{C}}$.
-To fully specify the optimization problem we choose $\rho(x, y)=|x-y|$ as distance underlying $\mathcal{W}_1$; with these choice $\mathcal{W}_1$ can be computed in closed-form efficiently \citep{Ber(19)}.
-We use a Monte Carlo approximation of the expectation in \eqref{eq:wass_ana}, i.e.,
+To fully specify the optimization problem we choose $\rho(x, y)=|x-y|$ as distance underlying $\mathcal{W}_1$ \citep{Ber(19)}.
+We make use an MC approximation of the expectation in \eqref{eq:wass_ana}, i.e.,

-for $R\geq1$, where $(\widetilde{\mathbf{C}}_{1}(\alpha,\theta,m^{\prime}),\ldots,\widetilde{\mathbf{C}}_{R}(\alpha,\theta,m^{\prime}))$ are independent and identically distributed as $\widetilde{\mathbf{C}}(\alpha,\theta,m^{\prime})$.
-We refer to the work of \cite{Ber(19)} for a theoretical and empirical analysis of the minimum distance Wasserstein method.
-To improve the Monte Carlo approximation \eqref{eq:wass_emp}, which might be detrimental to the minimization \eqref{eq:wass_ana}, we fix the same random numbers underlying the routines used for generating random variates from the predictive distribution \eqref{eq:pred_seen_py} of the PYP over all values of $(\alpha,\theta)$.
+for $R\geq1$, where $(\widetilde{\mathbf{C}}_{1}(\alpha,\theta,m^{\prime}),\ldots,\widetilde{\mathbf{C}}_{R}(\alpha,\theta,m^{\prime}))$ are i.i.d. according to $\widetilde{\mathbf{C}}(\alpha,\theta,m^{\prime})$.
+We refer to \citet{Ber(19)} for a theoretical and empirical analysis of the minimum distance Wasserstein method.
+To improve the MC approximation displayed in \eqref{eq:wass_emp}, which might be detrimental for the minimization problem in \eqref{eq:wass_ana}, we fix the same random numbers underlying the routines used for generating random variates from the predictive distribution \eqref{eq:pred_seen_py} of the PYP over all values of $(\alpha,\theta)$.
 Moreover the optimization is carried out via noise-robust Gaussian optimization \citep{Let(19)}.
 We report experimental results in Section \ref{sec5}.